-Register Description Locallp Mask Gateway Settings assigned by the external DHCP server (router) State Disconnected, WaitForAddress (wait for DHCP), Ready (connected to the router) MACAddress The MAC address is stored during production.
+Register Description Locallp Mask Gateway IP settings actually assigned to the network interface.
+State Disconnected, WaitForAddress (wait for DHCP), AutoIP, Ready MACAddress The MAC address is stored during production.

 Since up to four TAM System Explorer instances (or other observers) can connect in parallel, the following signals are provided for each connecting server in General.Signals.Ethernet.TriaLinkConnections[]